-There is no doubt that in order to be fully qualified as a High School teacher of Mathematics, it is desirable that Mathematics I, Pure Mathematics II and Pure Mathematics III should be passed.
-It is recommended that two other subjects should be selected from the Theory of Statistics or Applied Mathematics sequences.
+There is no doubt that in order to be well qualified as a High School teacher of Mathematics, it is desirable that Mathematics I, Pure Mathematics II and Pure Mathematics III should be passed, and that two other subjects should be selected from the Theory of Statistics or Applied Mathematics sequences.
 This extra work will broaden the prospective teacher's outlook and will certainly improve his teaching work.
 Those who feel that they may be interested in proceeding to a higher degree after graduation are advised to attempt some of the courses at the higher level.

-STUDENTS WITH LOW MATHEMATICAL OUALIFICATIONS
+STUDENTS WITH LOW MATHEMATICAL QUALIFICATIONS

-Students who have only General Mathematics at the Leaving Certificate or who have been inadequately prepared even though they have passed both Mathematics I and II, should see that they do not fall behind the class.
+Students who have only Mathematics III at the Leaving Certificate or who have been inadequately prepared even though they have passed both Mathematics I and II, should see that they do not fall behind the class.
+Attention is directed to the Bridging Courses in Mathematics given over the University of N.S.W.
+Radio Station VL2UV.
 Tutorial time is provided by the School in Mathematics I. Students should use these tutorial periods to obtain advice on supplementary reading to make up any deficiencies in their pre-university training.
-If, after receiving this advice, the student cannot keep up with class, he should consult a senior member of the staff of the School of Mathematics.
+If, after receiving this advice, the student cannot keep up with the class, he should consult a senior member of the staff of the School of Mathematics.